Ashref-dev/Ride-project/README.md

 - Spline (https://spline.design/)
 - Symfony (https://symfony.com/)

-## License

-This project is licensed under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
-See the `LICENSE` file for more information.

 Make sure to reach out if you encounter any bugs on your device :)